 Each child must come clean and in clean clothes and shoes.
 The following will not be allowed in the classroom: flip-flops, heels, heelys, cleats and sleepwear.
 We cannot be responsible for your child's hair ornaments or jewelry if they are lost or stolen.
-Early Head Start children are not allowed to wear hair beads or small jewelry while in the classroom.
+Early Head Start children are not allowed to wear hair beads or small jewelry while in the classroom because of the choking hazard they present.

-We cannot stress too strongly the necessity of labeling all of your child's clothing that he/she puts on and off.
-Two (2) sets of clothing per season (summer and winter) must be brought when the child enrolls and will be kept at the center in case of an accident.
+Please bring two (2) sets of clothing per season (summer and winter) that will be kept at the center in case of an accident.
 This set of clothing must be clearly marked with the child's name.